Vintage Lego Minifigures from Classic Lego Sets

 Lego Town Sets

-Both of the figures on the right were released in 1980, and included in the Main Street (6390) building set.
+Both of the figures above were released in 1980, and included in the Main Street (6390) building set.
 The Main Street set consisted of two buildings, one of them under construction.

 There was a crane with a working winch, a dump truck, a car, and a park bench with some trees and flowers around it.
 The other minifigures that came with the set were a man in a cowboy hat, a lady, a policeman and another construction worker.